PhilMele/M4Project/README.md

 **error encountered**: `stripe_webhook not found`.
 As my webhook view in not included in my main app, the console logs were showing a failed attempt at retrieving `stripe_webhook` path.
 The issue was solved by adding the name to the webhook path in the Stripe platform: `https://[domain-name]/parking_activity/stripe_webhook/`.

-[!NOTE]
+> [!NOTE]
 > Overall Stripe Integration: The tutorial provided by the course material wasnt adapted to what I was looking for.
-Instead I followed the tutorial from this video (https://www.youtube.com/watch?v=hZYWtK2k1P8&t=1s) and made a number of changes to suit my project.
+Instead I followed the tutorial from this video (https://www.youtube.com/watch?v=hZYWtK2k1P8&t=1s) and made a number of changes to suit my project.<br>
-> `stripe_webhook not found`: The solution was brough to me by RyanM on Stackoverflow after I posted my question: https://stackoverflow.com/questions/79256457/django-stripe-webhook-not-found/79256537#79256537
+> `stripe_webhook not found`: The solution was brough to me by RyanM on Stackoverflow after I posted my question: https://stackoverflow.com/questions/79256457/django-stripe-webhook-not-found/79256537#79256537 <br>

 ### 3.14 Crispy Forms <a name="cripsy"></a>